pedroalvesbatista/singularity-admindocs/configfiles.rst

   ``4.7``.

 ``MOUNT HOME``:
-When this option is enabled, Singularity will automatically determine the calling user's home directory and attempt to mount it into the container.
+When this option is enabled, Apptainer will automatically determine the calling user's home directory and attempt to mount it into the container.

 ``MOUNT TMP``:
-When this option is enabled, Singularity will automatically bind mount ``/tmp`` and ``/var/tmp`` into the container from the host.
-If the ``--contain`` option is passed, Singularity will create both locations within the ``sessiondir`` or within the directory specified by the ``--workdir`` option if that is passed as well.
+When this option is enabled, Apptainer will automatically bind mount ``/tmp`` and ``/var/tmp`` into the container from the host.
+If the ``--contain`` option is passed, Apptainer will create both locations within the ``sessiondir`` or within the directory specified by the ``--workdir`` option if that is passed as well.

 ``MOUNT HOSTFS``:
-This option will cause Singularity to probe the host for all mounted filesystems and bind those into containers at runtime.
+This option will cause Apptainer to probe the host for all mounted filesystems and bind those into containers at runtime.

 ``MOUNT SLAVE``:
-Singularity automatically mounts a handful host system directories to the container by default.
+Apptainer automatically mounts a handful host system directories to the container by default.
 This option determines if filesystem changes on the host should automatically be propogated to those directories in the container.